RupeshKashyap/Junit-5-demo/README.md

 5. @EnabledIfEnvironmentVariable

 # Assumption
-1. assumeTrue(true) for asumimg something like server is server is up(based on the assumption it will execute , if assumption is false simple it will not execute the next line)
+1. assumeTrue(true) for asumimg something like server is server is up(based on the assumption it will execute , if assumption is false simple it will not execute the next line).

+#Nested Test Case
+1. @Nested :
+# AssetAll (new in junit -5 )
+1. @AssetAll :-  it the the annotation defien than bunch of test case can excetute at a time and if any of those fail mark as a fail